 All pain is the touchstone of spiritual progress and although I am an atheist I still have a philosophical view of people and pain.
 I’m already in a better place today than I was when this started.
 I’m learning to own my self-destruction and the consequences.

-My ex-Partner and I are done.
+Painter and I are done.

 I have no illusions of that but I’m not making drastic changes.
 Perhaps it is best we are apart.
 Perhaps it isn’t.
 I don’t know.
 And neither does anyone else.

-My ex-Partner both need to make decisions on moving our lives forward as complex as it is at the moment for me…and probably her too.
+Painter and I both need to make decisions on moving our lives forward as complex as it is at the moment for me…and probably her too.
 When things are good we were definitely the cutest couple at summer camp.
 It cannot always be beautiful but at least now it can be real.

 I moved what I could carry this past weekend.
 Everything else when to the thrift store.
 I’m not running out and adding chaos to avoid feelings.
 I’m not hiding.
 I’m using what I have to make choices that aren’t so rigid it leaves fewer and fewer options and myself more and more isolated.